-I am learning so much from all of you!
-On Mother’s Day, Pastor Marcia shared that soil temperatures were still too cool for farmers to plant their crops which related to her sermon on honoring all who nurture.
-While shopping for plants I met Phil from Morristown who advised that it is too soon to plant tomatoes as our nights need to be above 40 degrees.
+Hello fellow readers, I am learning so much from all of you!
+On Mother’s Day, Pastor Marcia shared that soil temperatures were still too chilly for farmers to plant their crops which related to her sermon on honoring all who nurture.
+While shopping for plants, I met Phil from Morristown, who advised that it is too soon to plant tomatoes as our nights need to be above 40 degrees.

-No doubt planting at the right time is as important as water and nutrients.
-Following a calendar isn’t always accurate because temperatures vary as we experienced this year.
-The most accurate determination of when to plant is the soil temperature.
-By the time this column gets to you we are likely good-to-go on transplanting starter plants and sowing some seeds directly in the ground, but always best to be sure.
+No doubt, planting at the right time is as essential as water and nutrients.
+Following a calendar to determine the right time to plant isn’t always accurate because temperatures vary, as we experienced this year.
+The more precise determination of when to plant is the soil temperature.
+By the time this column gets to you, we are likely good-to-go on transplanting starter plants and sowing some seeds directly in the ground, but always best to be sure.

-While there are soil temperature maps available online, taking your soil’s temperature is the most accurate way.
+While soil temperature maps are available online, taking your soil’s temperature is the most accurate way.
 Many seed packets and plant labels provide the optimum temperature for planting.
-There are high-tech thermometers providing digital readings that beep when ready, but an analog soil thermometer for less than 10 bucks is just as effective.
-They work much like the human kind, which would be the in-the-bottom variety that Mom always touted most accurate.
+High-tech thermometers provide digital readings that beep when ready, but an analog soil thermometer for less than ten bucks is just as effective.
+They work much like the human kind, which would be the in-the-bottom variety that Mom always touted to be most accurate.
 Simply stick the soil thermometer probe into your soil about 6 inches for a minute or until Mr. High-tech beeps.
 You can even use an instant-read thermometer made for cooking.

 Be sure to check your soil temperature midday for at least three days.
 Average the readings by dividing the total by the number of days taken.
 And no faking a fever to avoid going to school.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and now on your favorite Podcast App.)

 Link to an associated column Planting Following Nature